moria0525/MadeinJLM-students/README.md

 ## [Issue Board](https://huboard.com/robi-y/seproject-team-template#/) (soon...)

 ## Disclaimer
-This project is developed as part of the requirements for a [software engineering course](https://github.com/jce-il/se-class/wiki) at the software engineering department - [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.
+This project is developed as part of the requirements for a [Software Engineering Course](https://github.com/jce-il/se-class/wiki) at the Software Engineering Department - [Azrieli - Jerusalem College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.

 Please visit our wiki for furthur project info: